-The act of the Cherokee national council, which was passed over the veto of the principal chief, by the constitutional two-thirds of said council, May 19, 1883 (Laws Cherokee Nation, 1881-783, p.
-139), provides- "That when said additional amount, appropriated by act of Congress March 3, be the duty of the treasurer to make requisition for the same, and on receiving said funds it shall be his duty to pay the same out per capita to citizens, by Cherokee blood, according to the census rolls."
+The act of the Cherokee national council, which was passed over the veto of the principal chief, by the constitutional two-thirds of said council, May 19, 1883 (Laws

+Cherokee Nation, 1881-'83, p.
+139), provides-

-1883, shall have been received by the treasurer of the Cherokee Nation, the principal chief shall cause the same to be paid out per capita to the citizens of the Cherokee Nation by Cherokee blood."
+"That when said additional amount, appropriated by act of Congress March 3, 1883, shall have been received by the treasurer of the Cherokee Nation, the principal chief shall cause the same to be paid out per capita to the citizens of the Cherokee Nation by Cherokee blood."

-The next two paragraphs of this act relate to the taking of the necessary census,
+The next two paragraphs of this act relate to the taking of the necessary census, quotation here is unnecessary.